DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-08-16-increase-patient-leads.md

 ---
 post_title: Increase New Patient Leads Through Pay-Per-Click (PPC)
-date: 2018-08-16T05:00:00.000+00:00
+date: 2018-08-16T05:00:00.000Z
 post_author: Kaitlin Waits
 tags: []
+post_intro: >-
-post_intro: Patients search in so many different ways these days.
+  Patients search in so many different ways these days.
 But how can your practice keep up with all the competition in the Google space?
 That’s where PPC can take your online presence to the next level.
-post_image: "/uploads/PPCThumb.jpg"
+post_image: /uploads/PPCThumb.jpg
+post_highlight: >-
-post_highlight: Patients search in so many different ways these days.
+  Patients search in so many different ways these days.
 But how can your practice keep up with all the competition in the Google space?
 That’s where PPC can take your online presence to the next level.
 post_type:
   - blog
 product:
   - growth accelerators
+_template: post_template
 ---

 When you talk about the healthcare industry, pay-per-click (PPC) advertising can completely transform your digital marketing efforts.
 Using PPC, you can instantly bring in more patient leads, generate actionable data, and enhance your ROI.

 ### What Is PPC?